A Full-Density Approach to Simulating Random Iteration Equations with Applications: Appendix

 The analytic solution for the mean $\boldsymbol{M}(t)$ and the covariance matrix $\boldsymbol{\Sigma}(t)$ for this process is known and given by

-In Figure \ref{fig:Res:2DOrnsteinUhlenbeck_mean_cov_eval} the numerical evaluation of the mean and the covariance values utilizing the full-density approach over 109 iterations in the transient phase are compared to the time-dependent analytic solution.
+In Figure \ref{fig:Res:2DOrnsteinUhlenbeck_mean_cov_eval} \textit{top row} the numerical evaluation of the mean and the covariance values utilizing the RIE full-density approach over 109 iterations in the transient phase are compared to the time-dependent analytic solution {as well as to the pathwise Monte Carlo simulation with $384000$ single paths}.
 The comparison demonstrates an agreement with minor differences verifying the calculation.
-Possible sources for remaining errors are the discretization errors (spatial as well as temporal utilizing the Euler-Maruyama approach), the finite number of Monte Carlo samples for integration, an extended starting distribution in the simulation instead of a point distribution as for the analytic solution and the slightly diffusing character of the standard deviation of $\boldsymbol{B}$ when solving the random iteration equations.
+Possible sources for remaining errors are the discretization errors (spatial as well as temporal utilizing the Euler-Maruyama approach), the finite number of Monte Carlo samples for integration, an extended starting distribution in the simulation instead of a point distribution as for the analytic solution and the slightly diffusing character of the standard deviation of $\boldsymbol{B}$ when solving the random iteration equations. {It is observable that the influence of $\boldsymbol{B}$ is not dominant since pathwise Monte Carlo simulation (not having this regularization parameter) and the full-density approach agree with only minor fluctuations during this transient phase.
+In Figure \ref{fig:Res:2DOrnsteinUhlenbeck_mean_cov_eval} \textit{bottom row} a convergence analysis with respect to the number of Monte Carlo samples of $\boldsymbol{C}^{(n)}$ with $P\in\{3000,6000,12000,24000,48000,96000,192000,384000\}$ utilized in integration is presented.
+In these two figures the \textit{root mean squared errors} between the analytic solution and the full-density calculation of the mean values (left) and covariances (right) are presented in the time frame of $[0,2.725]$ (the same transient phase as in the top row) averaged over three runs.
+It is demonstrated how the simulation error reduces by increasing samples sizes suggesting consistency of the calculation.
+It must be noted, that minor differences due to the discretization scheme (see top row) will lead to a lower saturation bound.}